alemart/encantar-js/docs/api/speedy.md

 ### Speedy

-`Speedy: Speedy, read-only`
+`AR.Speedy: Speedy, read-only`

+The `Speedy` namespace.

+!!! tip

-The `Speedy` namespace is provided in global scope.
-It's also available as `AR.Speedy`.
+    The `Speedy` namespace is also available on global scope, except when using encantar.js as a module.